Environmental Protection Agency (EPA).

 3. Reproductive toxicity study.
 In a reproduction and fertility study the Parental/Systemic NOAEL is 100 mg/kg/day effects (Males) and 500 mg/kg/day (Females) with a LOAEL of 500 mg/kg/day (Males) / 1,000 mg/kg/ day (Females), based on kidney effects in males and females and increased deaths in females.
 The Reproductive NOAEL is 750 mg/kg/day for males and 1,000 mg/kg/day for females.
 A LOAEL was not established.
 Offspring NOAEL is 500 mg/kg/day and the LOAEL is 1,000 mg/kg/day based on decreased pup weight and body weight gain and slightly lower survival.

 4. Prenatal and postnatal sensitivity.
-There is no evidence of increased susceptibility of rat or rabbit fetuses following in utero exposure in the developmental studies with fluroxypyr.
+There is no evidence of increased susceptibility of rat or rabbit fetuses following in utero exposure in the Start Printed Page 3646developmental studies with fluroxypyr.
 There is no evidence of increased susceptibility of rats in the reproduction study with fluroxypyr.
 EPA concluded there are no residual uncertainties for prenatal and/or postnatal exposure.

 5. Conclusion.
 There is a complete toxicity data base for fluroxypyr and exposure data are complete or are estimated based on data that reasonably accounts for potential exposures.
 EPA determined that the 10X SF to protect infants and children should be removed and instead, a different additional safety factor of 1X should be used.
 The FQPA factor is removed because: There is no evidence (quantitative/ qualitative) of increased susceptibility following in utero exposure to the acid and the ester of fluroxypyr in rats and rabbits, or following pre and/or postnatal exposure to the acid of fluroxypyr in rats; there are no concerns or residual uncertainties for pre- and/or post-natal toxicity; there is no evidence of neurotoxicity or neuropathology in the available studies; the toxicological database is complete for FQPA assessment; the chronic dietary food exposure assessment utilizes tolerance level residue estimates and assumes 100% CT for all commodities, thus not likely to underestimate exposure/risk; the dietary drinking water assessment utilizes water concentration values generated by model and associated modeling parameters which are designed to provide conservative, health protective, high-end estimates of water concentrations which will not likely be exceeded; and the residential exposure assessment was conducted using standard assumptions which are based on carefully reviewed data.